 A resolution that leads to decreased runoff and increased sustainability is desired and could be achieved in a number of ways, which are currently being investigated.

-The VPA is consulting with Melbourne Water and South East Water to form a series of background studies on the East Village precinct, and a detailed water management plan will be prepared.
+The VPA is consulting with Melbourne Water to form a series of background studies on the East Village precinct, and a detailed water management plan will be prepared.
 The overall aim is to achieve improved flood management and water quality within and external to the precinct.

 Yes.
 Developers will contribute to local infrastructure needs in relation to traffic, parks or community facilities once we have developed what is known as a Development Contributions Plan (DCP).
 This will result in developers contributing millions of dollars to provide the basic infrastructure needed to meet the needs of future residents and workers, such as new road intersections and community and recreation spaces.